vibdev/canvas-kit/modules/canvas-kit-react-color-picker/README.md

 #### `onChange: (color: string) => void`

-> A onChange callback that passes up the value entered by the user
+> A onChange callback that passes up the value entered by the user.
+Should be used to control the
+> input.

 ---

 #### `onValidColorChange: (color: string) => void`

-> A callback that passes up the valid hex value typed by the user
+> A callback that passes up the valid hex value typed by the user.
+This is always prefixed with a
+> hash, and is always the expanded hex value (e.g. "03F" > "#0033FF").